 Green: As a lake patrol lifeguard, we had access to all the islands and used them as landmarks.
 I almost forgot all the names.
 Castaway Cay had old fireworks bunkers and a control room with a working phone.
 You could even make long distance calls!
 Same for the wedding pavilion dock phone.
 Beachcomber Island has a small inlet on the east side where you could drive a Boston Whaler into.
 On Castaway Cay, that’s the control room at the top of the photo.
 It is on a hill.

 Thank you for visiting WDW Connection!
-Please be sure to follow us on Facebook for an array of stories and stunning construction photos that showcase the rich history, meticulous planning, and spectacular development of Walt Disney World.
+Please be sure to follow us on Facebook and YouTube for an array of stories, Imagineer interviews, and stunning construction photos that showcase the rich history, meticulous planning, and spectacular development of Walt Disney World.

 If we can dream it, we really can do it – And that’s the most exciting part! – Horizons at Epcot